 For changing your career, learning new skills is essential.
-Of course you can re-train and take online courses in the evenings or weekends, as you prepare to start a new career, and if you are taking a specific qualification to make you eligible for a new career.
+Of course you can re-train and take online courses in the evenings or weekends or attend night classes, as you prepare to start a new career, and if you are taking a specific qualification to make you eligible for a new career.
 But there are many ways in which you can acquire new skills in your existing job – where this is appropriate – which can be transferrable to a new career and which will make you more valuable and more attractive to a prospective employer.

 You can demonstrate and learn the art of leadership by taking someone under your wing and trying to develop them.
 You can offer feedback and constructive criticism and plan a roadmap for their learning and development.
 This can then go on your CV and act as valuable work experience towards a new position.